grafana/agent/docs/developer/releasing.md

 otherwise branch protection rules apply to it.
 Alternatively, branches used for PRs can come from forks.

-#### Update the changelog
+#### Update the CHANGELOG

 When creating a release **candidate** (i.e. an `-rc.N` version):

-* Add a new section in the changelog for the new release candidate and include today's date.
+* Add a new section in the CHANGELOG for the new release candidate and include today's date.
 E.g. "v0.31.0-rc.0 (2023-01-26)".
 * All items form the "unreleased" section will move to a new section for the upcoming release version.
 * See [here](https://github.com/grafana/agent/pull/2838/files) for an example pull request.
-* Sanity check that the changelog doesn't contain features which don't belong to it.
-Sometimes features get added to the wrong version in the changelog due to bad merges.
+* Sanity check that the CHANGELOG doesn't contain features which don't belong to it.
+Sometimes features get added to the wrong version in the CHANGELOG due to bad merges.

 When creating a **stable** release:

 * Replace the version from the release candidate section to be the stable release instead of the `-rc.N` version.
-* We do not leave release candidates in the changelog once there is a stable version for them.
+* We do not leave release candidates in the CHANGELOG once there is a stable version for them.
 * Make sure to also update the **date** in the title.
 * See [here](https://github.com/grafana/agent/pull/2873/files) for an example pull request.

 When creating a **patch** release:

-* Add a new section to the changelog for the patch release.
+* Add a new section to the CHANGELOG for the patch release.
-* In the changelog, **move** the fixes which were cherry picked onto the release branch from the "unreleased" section to the section for the new patch release.
+* In the CHANGELOG, **move** the fixes which were cherry picked onto the release branch from the "unreleased" section to the section for the new patch release.

 #### Update the "Upgrade guide"
 The "Upgrade guide" is located in `docs/sources/upgrade-guide/_index.md` and lists breaking changes and deprecated features relevant to each release.
-Make sure that it is updated similarly to the changelog.
+Make sure that it is updated similarly to the CHANGELOG.

 #### Search and replace the old version with the new one